Yadnesh-Ranshevare/DSA/BinaryTree/readme.md

 ```java
 Node currNode = q.remove();
 ```
-5. check is the current node null or not
+5. check whether the current node is null or not
 ```java
 if(currNode == null){
     // currNode is null